ging/fiware-idm-deprecated/doc/admin_guide.md

 ## Introduction

 Welcome to the Installation and Administration Guide for the Identity Management - KeyRock Generic Enabler.
-This generic enabler has been developed as an Open Source project, therefor this guide points to the appropriate online content that has been created for this it.
+This generic enabler has been developed as an Open Source project, therefore this guide points to the appropriate online content that has been created for this it.

 The recommended way of intalling the IdM is through the installation tools.
-You can find the documentation on how to use this tools [here](https://github.com/ging/fiware-idm#def-build).
+You can find the documentation on how to use this tools [here](doc/README.md).
 This guide will cover all the steps required to successfully install the IdM, in case you would rather install it step by step and as a reference of the installation scripts tasks.

 ### Requirements

 This installation guide is made for the installation of Identity Management - KeyRock in a Ubuntu 12.04 (LTS) server.

-Both Horizon, for the front-end, and Keystone, for the back-end, must be installed in order for the the generic enabler to run correctly.
+Both Horizon, for the front-end, and Keystone, for the back-end, must be installed in order for the generic enabler to run correctly.

 ## System Installation